CGA Introduces a Two-Year IGCSE Programme

 For families facing restrictions, online schooling with an accredited institution like CGA often provides a solution that meets both their educational goals and legal obligations.

 The UK supports homeschooling with minimal government oversight, giving parents significant autonomy over their child’s education.
-This flexible approach has contributed to a robust homeschooling community, with over 100,000 children estimated to be homeschooled across the country.
+This flexible approach has contributed to a robust homeschooling community, with around 100,000–130,000 children estimated to be homeschooled across the country as of 2025.

 Requirements: